 Companies You Can Use When Selling Your Structured Settlement

 Selling structured settlements is a serious undertaking.
 As the payee, you need to consider a number of factors when you choose a factoring company.
 How soon can you receive your money?
 Some companies provide an advance of the funds as you wait for the court hearing.
 Therefore, if you have a very pressing need then you might want to consider such a company.
-Before getting into a factoring transaction, compare the price of different companies.
+Before getting into a factoring transaction, compare quotes offered by reputable structured settlement purchasers.
 Get to understand what the terms Discount Rate, Future Value, and Present Value mean in regard to your intended transaction.
 You will be able to compare the costs of different companies and thus choose the best one.
 It is good to get independent financial advice from a legal and financial expert because your decision has a big impact on your financial future.